dsreddy99/stash/docs/concepts/crds/backupconfiguration.md

 ## What is BackupConfiguration

-A `BackupConfiguration` is a Kubernetes `CustomResourceDefinition (CRD)` which specifies the backup target, behaviours (schedule, retention policy etc.) and name of the `Repository` object that holds backend information in Kubernetes native way.
+A `BackupConfiguration` is a Kubernetes `CustomResourceDefinition (CRD)` which specifies the backup target, behaviours (schedule, retention policy etc.) and `Repository` object that holds backend information in Kubernetes native way.

-Users have to create a `BackupConfiguration` object for each backup target. `BackupConfiguration` object has 1-1 mapping with target.
+Users have to create a `BackupConfiguration` object for each backup target. `BackupConfiguration` has 1-1 mapping with target.
 Thus, only one target can be backed up using one `BackupConfiguration`.

 ## BackupConfiguration CRD Specification

-Like other official Kubernetes resources, `BackupConfiguration` object has `TypeMeta`, `ObjectMeta` and `Spec` sections.
+Like other official Kubernetes resources, `BackupConfiguration` has `TypeMeta`, `ObjectMeta` and `Spec` sections.
 However, unlike other Kubernetes resources, it does not have a `Status` section.

 A sample `BackupConfiguration` object to backup a Deployment's data is shown below,